yannallandit/rsf-oracle-prerequisites/README.md

 4. Implement the role in your playbook as in the example provided: testrsfo.yml
 5. More details are provided in the file ./yannallandit.rsfo/README.md

-More information about RSFO itself the RSFO_introduction.pdf document located in https://github.com/yannallandit/rsfo
+More information, look at the RSFO_Ansible_Introduction_V1a.pdf and at https://github.com/yannallandit/rsfo